 Staff tipping – legislation

-Staff tipping hit the headlines earlier this month as the Government unveiled plans to implement legislation on the issue at the ‘earliest opportunity’,
+Staff tipping hit the headlines when the Government unveiled plans to implement legislation on the issue at the ‘earliest opportunity’.

 It said the legislation would give consumers the reassurance that the money they leave to reward good service was going to the staff as intended.